Trustees enduring friction and hostility. Should they stay or should they go?

 This is often a difficult question to answer, first, for trustees and secondly for the Court.

 Take the following scenario.
-The father is a self made man.
+The father is a self-made man.
 He works extremely hard throughout his life and accumulates significant wealth.
 He has four children who enjoy a very comfortable upbringing.
 None of them has his drive and although all profess a desire to work, their incomes are not substantial and sporadic and the father has concerns that, given the option, they would choose a life of leisure and spend freely.
-Whilst he has bought them all large houses, provides them with allowances to supplement their incomes and pays their children's school fees, he is concerned that they would fritter away his wealth after his death were they to have unfettered access to it.
+Whilst he has bought them all large houses, provides them with allowances to supplement their incomes, and pays their children’s school fees, he is concerned that they would fritter away his wealth after his death were they to have unfettered access to it.

-Accordingly, the father places the large part of his wealth in a discretionary trust for the benefit of his children and future generations.
+Accordingly, the father places a large part of his wealth in a discretionary trust for the benefit of his children and future generations.
 He chooses as his trustees two professionals (one a solicitor and one an accountant) who he knows well and trusts.
 The trustees have unfettered discretion to apply income and capital for the benefit of any beneficiary as they see fit.
-The father makes clear to the trustees his concerns that his children would fritter away money if they had the opportunity of doing so and he sets out in a Letter of Wishes his wish that the trust funds be used to enable all of the beneficiaries to enjoy a "comfortable, though not extravagant, lifestyle".
+The father makes clear to the trustees his concerns that his children would fritter away money if they had the opportunity of doing so and he sets out in a Letter of Wishes his wish that the trust funds be used to enable all of the beneficiaries to enjoy a “comfortable, though not extravagant, lifestyle”.

 Father dies and one by one the children approach the trustees for increases in distributions to them.
-Initially the increases sought are not significant and the trustees are somewhat sympathetic.
+Initially, the increases sought are not significant and the trustees are somewhat sympathetic.
 However, over time the sizes of the distributions sought increase significantly and the trustees become concerned at the apparently lavish lifestyle being lead by the children.
 Thus, they take a harder line in response to requests for distributions and the children join forces in their approaches to the trustees for greater and greater funds.

-The trustees, conscious of the wishes of the settlor, reach a point where they reject the children's requests to the extent that they consider them excessive.
-The children instruct solicitors who begin to make enquiries of the trustees in relation to the trust's affairs.
+The trustees, conscious of the wishes of the settlor, reach a point where they reject the children’s requests to the extent that they consider them excessive.
+The children instruct solicitors who begin to make enquiries of the trustees in relation to the trust’s affairs.
 The trustees take their own legal advice and respond as advised.
-Upon production of trust accounts, the children, through their solicitors, challenge the trustees' charges and threaten to apply to Court for the charges to be moderated under the procedure adopted in Re Wells 1 WLR 397.
-Conscious that their charges would be likely to be reduced on moderation (given their charge out rates as Central London practitioners), the trustees are advised to offer a reduction in their recent charges on terms that no admissions are made that the charges were not proper.
+Upon production of trust accounts, the children, through their solicitors, challenge the trustees’ charges and threaten to apply to Court for the charges to be moderated under the procedure adopted in Re Wells 1 WLR 397.
+Conscious that their charges would be likely to be reduced on moderation (given their charge-out rates as Central London practitioners), the trustees are advised to offer a reduction in their recent charges on terms that no admissions are made that the charges were not proper.
 That offer is accepted but the children then begin to suggest that the trustees have been in breach of trust by knowingly overcharging the trust for many years prior to the year in which the charges were agreed to be reduced.
-The children's language becomes intemperate as the trustees continue to refuse to accede to their requests for ever greater distributions.
-The point is reached where correspondence between the trustees and the children is only conducted through solicitors and the ascertainment by the trustees of the children's financial position and needs (and also those of the children's children, who in some cases are approaching majority) becomes extremely cumbersome and time consuming.
+The children’s language becomes intemperate as the trustees continue to refuse to accede to their requests for ever greater distributions.
+The point is reached where the correspondence between the trustees and the children is only conducted through solicitors and the ascertainment by the trustees of the children’s financial position and needs (and also those of the children’s children, who in some cases are approaching majority) becomes extremely cumbersome and time-consuming.
 The trustees are concerned about the time they are expending in circumstances where allegations of overcharging remain in the background.

 Eventually, the children request that the trustees retire and that they be appointed in their place.
 They say that the appointment of all four of them will ensure equal treatment between their respective families and that as the trust fund comprises a portfolio of stocks and shares which is professionally managed, there is no need for the trust to incur the (they say) considerable cost of having two professionals as trustees.